-We will try to resolve any complaint about the Public Safety Team as quickly as possible at an appropriately high level.
-If this is not possible, or if the complaint is very serious, it will be investigated at senior management level.
+We will try to resolve any complaint about the Community Safety Team as quickly as possible at an appropriately high level.
+If this is not possible, or if the complaint is very serious, it will be investigated at senior management level and then by an independent investigator.
 If the complaint still remains unresolved it can then be taken to the Local Government Ombudsman.